ocupop/dart4web/src/_codelabs/ng2/0-setup.md

 If you don't have a favorite editor already, try [WebStorm](https://confluence.jetbrains.com/display/WI/Getting+started+with+Dart), which comes with a Dart plugin.
-You can also download [Dart plugins for other IDEs and editors](/tools/).
+You can also install [Dart plugins for other IDEs and editors](/tools/).

 If this is the first time you've used your IDE with Dart, you'll